Baby Sign Language QuickStart Basics

 The signs for mom and dad are similar, however, the mom sign is performed on the chin and the dad sign is performed higher up on the forehead.

 Dad is signed by taking your open dominant hand and tapping it against your forehead.

-In ASL male signs are usually performed above the nose, and female signs are performed below the nose).
-For example grandfather, and grandmother are the also same sign, with grandfather performed on the forehead and grandmother performed on the chin.
+In ASL male signs are usually performed above the nose and female signs are performed below the nose).
+For example grandfather, and grandmother are also the same sign, with grandfather performed on the forehead and grandmother performed on the chin.